Lorton station (Auto Train)

 Lorton station is a railroad terminal in Lorton, Virginia.
-It is the northern terminal for Amtrak's Auto Train which operates between this station and Sanford station in Florida.
+It is the northern terminal for Amtrak's Auto Train, which operates between this station and Sanford station in Florida.
 When Auto-Train was originally established in Lorton in 1971, the station house was still under construction.
 Until it was completed sometime between 1972 and 1975, it consisted of tents and pre-fabricated houses and trailers, and the parking lot was still paved only with gravel.
 When it was completed, it included a former caboose and boxcar previously owned by the Richmond, Fredericksburg and Potomac Railroad that was converted into a gift shop.
-As with the rest of Auto Train, the station closed in 1981 and was reopened in 1983 when it was acquired by Amtrak.
+As with the rest of Auto Train, the station closed in 1981 and was reopened in 1983 when Amtrak acquired the service.

 The current station, which opened in 2000 as a replacement for the original Lorton Auto-Train station, features a large, modern waiting area designed in a modern Art Deco style, with high glass walls, a small gift shop, a snack bar, and a children's playground.
-There is one long low level platform (which is 1480 ft long) designed for Auto Train boarding and 6 vehicle ramps for boarding vehicles onto the 20+ autoracks that are on the Auto Train.
-This station is one mile south from the Virginia Railway Express Lorton station.
+There is one long low-level platform (which is 1480 ft long) designed for Auto Train boarding and 6 vehicle ramps for boarding vehicles onto the 20+ autoracks that are on the Auto Train.
+This station is one mile south of the Virginia Railway Express Lorton station.
 No other Amtrak trains stop at either station.